jupyterhub/grafana-dashboards/docs/reference/dashboards/cluster.md

 ### Running Users

-Count of running users, grouped by namespace.
+Number of currently running users per hub.
+Common shapes this visualization may take:

+1. A large number of users starting servers at exactly the same time will be visible here as a single spike, and may cause stability issues.
+Since they share the same cluster, such spikes happening on a *different* hub may still affect your hub.

 ### Memory commitment %

-Percentage of total memory in the cluster currently requested by to non-placeholder pods.
+Percentage of memory in cluster guaranteed to user workloads.
+Common shapes:

-If autoscaling is efficient, this should be a fairly constant, high number (>70%).
+1. If this is consistently low (<50%), you are paying for cloud compute that you do not need.
+Consider reducing the size of your nodes, or increasing the amount of memory guaranteed to your users.
+Some variability based on time of day is to be expected.

 ### CPU commitment %

-Percentage of total CPU in the cluster currently requested by to non-placeholder pods.
+Percentage of total CPU in the cluster currently guaranteed to user workloads.

-JupyterHub users mostly are capped by memory, so this is not super useful.
+Most commonly, JupyterHub workloads are *memory bound*, not CPU bound.
+So this is not a particularly helpful graph.

+Common shapes:
+1. If this is *consistently high* but shaped differently than your memory commitment graph, consider changing your CPU requirements.

 ### Node count

+Number of nodes in each nodepool in this cluster.

 ### Pods not in Running state